a-flyleaf/dragonotes/ref/genes.md

 Copied from the [Game Database](https://www1.flightrising.com/game-database/items/specialty), resorted by item type and with obtaining methods listed for quick reference.

 - Item names link to the database entry, which shows availability automatically.
-- Treasure items use the maximum dom discount prices (15% off, or normalPrice x 0.85).
+- Treasure items use the maximum dom discount prices (15% off, or normalPrice × 0.85).
 Spreadsheet of mathematical validation [here](https://docs.google.com/spreadsheets/d/1k9E23wqG4gmIyocG0TDNtXGx1j_ooa83qSYmTiYh6Cg/edit?usp=sharing).
 - Coliseum items have a chance to drop from any venue.

 {%include tip.html txt="<p>Flight never wins dominance?
 Want a Baldwin gene you’re underleveled for?
-Consider checking <a href='https://www1.flightrising.com/forums/ibaz'>the Item Sales forum</a> for user-run shops!
+Checking <a href='https://www1.flightrising.com/forums/ibaz'>the Item Sales forum</a> for user-run shops!
 Look out for keywords like <b>dom shop</b> and <strong>brew</strong> or <b>cauldron</b>, respectively.</p>"%}

 <i>[Ancient breeds](https://www1.flightrising.com/forums/ann/2666061)</i> have separate, often cheaper genes than the other ("modern") breeds.
 Not all modern genes have an ancient equivalent and vice versa.